irinaverse/IrinaScience/README.md

-### I am always looking for the unseen and new ways to challenge my creativity
+### I am always looking for the unseen and new ways to challenge my creativity.

 Extraordinary stuff in "Robot feelings" and (my feelings) after 2 job interviews in tech companies:
 - the word $robot$ is a newcomer to the English language